mattmurr/compti.me/posts/serverless-kotlin.md

 </details>

-## Write some code
+## Kotlin prototyping

-We can use some AWS Java libraries and [Gson](https://github.com/google/gson), which provides an easy way to convert back and forth, JSON and objects.
+There are some AWS Java dependencies I used for Lambda, along with [Gson](https://github.com/google/gson), which is providing an easy way to convert back and forth, JSON and objects.
+Additionally, I've added the `buildZip` task, the app needs to be bundled into a zip file to create the Lambda function from, adapted from
-Additionally, I\'ve added the `buildZip` task, the app needs to be bundled into a zip file to create the Lambda function from, adapted from [AWS Lambda docs for Java](https://docs.aws.amazon.com/lambda/latest/dg/java-package.html):
+[AWS Lambda docs for Java](https://docs.aws.amazon.com/lambda/latest/dg/java-package.html):

 <details><summary><code>build.gradle.kts</code></summary>